pluarant/pluarant.github.io/documentation/tutorials/open-source-whatsapp-clone/index.md

 Alright, let's get going!

 ## Prerequisites
-Before we dive into building and running a fully featured Messenger for Android and iOS, ensure that you've read the following.
+Before we dive into building and running a fully featured Messenger for Android and iOS, ensure that you've read the followings.

 - [Get Started Guide]({{ '/documentation/get-started/' | relative_url }}).
 - Tutorial on [Writing your First mesibo Enabled Application]({{ '/documentation/tutorials/first-app/' | relative_url }}).